jvasallo/s3_https_upload_portal/readme.md

 ### Authentication

+**Update** Augist 2017 (alex-miro).
+A very basic authentication password based authentication code is now included, the passwords are hardcoded in via bcrypt hashas.
+This is just an example to test the authentication points.
+The real deployment uses Oath2.0.
+HTTPS support has been added, however the production code relies on an external web server for https termination.

 Its extremely important to realize that this web application does not have a layer of authentication built in.
 That is, when you deploy this app, determine how you want to limit access to this application.
 Do NOT make it accessible to /0 otherwise anyone could use it to just download your files.

 If you deploy this to elastic beanstalk, make sure to adjust the associated security-group.
 We recommend a single instance (no elastic load balancer) since the app itself is very thin.
 If you decide to use an elastic load balancer and an auto-scaling group, make sure to deploy this within a VPC so you can restrict access to the application via VPC constraints.